 The eruption of the Arab Spring uprisings in 2011 prompted a reevaluation of nearly every aspect of Arab politics.
 Scholars were driven to systematically amend numerous long-held assumptions and theories, and those pertaining to female political participation are no exception.
 Discourse on gender and politics has gained rising attention with considerable effort devoted to countering imbalances in participation.
 Nonetheless, the gap is far from being closed, with gender discrepancies linked to critical legitimacy problems for democracy.
 In this context, Verba (1996) asserts the necessity of political participation as an intrinsic democratic good.
 Thus, finding a pattern of unequal participation across genders is a threat to an existing democratic system.
 Political engagement is a key element of a democratic system and a means of attaining equality; hence, such discrepancies are both a reflection and a promotion of imbalances across society (Verba et al., 1997; Lister, 2007).

-In the Middle East and North Africa (MENA) region, the Global Gender Gap Index1 stands at a low 61.1 percent, the lowest among all regions, despite having narrowed down by 0.5 percentage points since 2019.
+In the Middle East and North Africa (MENA) region, the Global Gender Gap Index3 stands at a low 61.1 percent, the lowest among all regions, despite having narrowed down by 0.5 percentage points since 2019.
 Given this rate of progress, the gap will be closed in about 150 years.
 Nonetheless, the percentage of parliamentary seats held by Arab women has nearly doubled throughout the last decade, reaching 19.0 percent in 2019 (World Economic Forum, 2020).
 Despite increased representation, a number of researchers substantiate a persistent gap in different participation forms, with females significantly less engaged than males worldwide (Burns, 2007; Gallego, 2007; Paxton et al., 2007; Dalton, 2008; Coffé and Bolzendahl, 2010; Coffé and Dilli, 2014).
 It is evident that the discrepancy attributed to gender is small when compared to other variables like educational attainment and age.
 However, gender acts as a salient cleavage, cutting across all areas of stratification (Martin, 2004).

 This paper adopts a more nuanced approach to the gender gap query in an attempt to reevaluate the aforementioned findings.
 First, previous work for the region has mostly centered on participation in its "institutional" context, examining forms such as party membership, electoral participation, and working on campaigns.
-This approach is of systematic importance to the inherent workings of a democracy (Janoski, 1998).
+This approach is of systematic importance to the inherent workings of democracy (Janoski, 1998).
 Nonetheless, the evidence points to a declining trend in institutional engagement and an increase in broader, citizen-initiated approaches (Norris, 2002; Dalton, 2008; Parvin, 2015).
-Second, existing studies are mostly dominated by findings from developed countries, unfit for generalization to Middle-Eastern democracies.
-Studying the MENA region allows us to assess whether the results and assumptions based on developed countries hold for less-developed democracies and institutions.
-This is mainly because political engagement may take on different forms in fragile democracies (Bratton, 1999).
-As such, it is imperative that gender relations and discrepancies be clearly tailored and extended to the regional frame of reference.
+This assessment is particularly relevant for countries in the MENA region which are often characterized by low levels of democracy and gender equality (Badawi & Makdisi, 2007; Diamond, 2009; Kostenko et al., 2014; World Economic Forum, 2020).
+In this context, inequalities in engagement point to the curbing of potentially distinctive voices and influences and thus warrant significant scholarly attention.

-1 The Global Gender Gap Index, based on data collated by the World Economic Forum, ranks countries on computed gender discrepancies in areas of health, educational attainment, and economic and political participation.
+3 The Global Gender Gap Index, based on data collated by the World Economic Forum, ranks countries on computed gender discrepancies in areas of health, educational attainment, and economic and political participation.